CrossBreezeNL/crossmodel/docs/Architecture.md

 The support for graphical modeling is provided thorugh a graphical language server implemented based on the [GLSP](https://www.eclipse.org/glsp/) framework.
 As the language server serves as our single source of truth, the GLSP server should also use the document store as a data source and ensure that any persisted changes are synced back to the store.
 To ease that integration without any additional protocol, we start a Node-based GLSP server in the same process as the Langium server and provide access to any necessary functionality through exposed language services.

 When the user opens a diagram in the frontend, the GLSP client communicates through a contribution in the backend with the GLSP server to [load](https://www.eclipse.org/glsp/documentation/sourcemodel/) the [GModel](https://www.eclipse.org/glsp/documentation/gmodel/) and render it in the widget.
 On the server, we load the document from the language service and translate the semantic model into the GModel.
 Any operations that the user performs based on the GModel in the frontend are translated back to changes in the semantic model and the GModel is re-generated.
-If the user saves the model, the document in the document store is updated with the current version of the semantic model and persisted in textual format on the file system.
+If the user changes the model, the document in the document store is updated with the current version of the semantic model and any listeners for that document are notified.

 The code responsible for this functionality can be found in the [`glsp-server`](../extensions/crossmodel-lang/src/glsp-server/) directory and the [`glsp-client`](../packages/glsp-client) package.